seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2020-12-20 Genesis as a Description of Phenomenology.md

 ---
-title: "Genesis as a Description of Epistemology"
+title: "Genesis as a Description of Phenomenology"
 description: "An essay on how Genesis describes the way in which the world reveals itself to humanity.
 This interpretation does not preclude other interpretation, as I do not subscribe to the opposition between a literal and non-literal meanings."
 date: 2020-12-20
 image: